himlamlolz/torn/README.md

 - The userscript reads log data directly from Torn's own page DOM — it makes no external requests of its own
 - The JSON export is generated and downloaded entirely on your device
-- The analyzer reads your file locally using the browser's built-in File API
+- The analyzer at [torn-cache-dashboard.vercel.app](https://torn-cache-dashboard.vercel.app/) reads your file locally using the browser's built-in File API
 - There are **no external servers**, **no analytics**, **no tracking**, and **no accounts** of any kind — in either component

 ---